StadGent/fractal_styleguide_gent-base/components/41-organisms/image-collections/image-wall/README.md

 # Image wall

+## When to use this component

+Use the image wall component on detail pages to present a set of images in a modal image gallery format (lightbox).

+## When not to use this component

+Do not use the image wall component to present only one image or only a few images.
+Only use the image wall component when the set of images contains at least 5 images.

+Do not use the image wall component to present images on a detail page that also already contains a lot of other content.
+The image wall component works best if it's the only component on the detail page or if not much other content is placed before or after the image wall component.

+Do not use the image wall component on overview pages or filter pages.
+Only use the image wall component on detail pages.

+## How it works

+An image wall is a list of <a href="{{path './figure.html'}}">figures</a>.

 ## Functionality

 * A click event on one of the preview images shows all images in a lightbox.